U.S. Bank Visa® Platinum Card

 Fees and APR

-- Enjoy an introductory 0% APR offer for the first 18 billing cycles on purchases and balance transfers made within the first 60 days.
-After that, a variable APR of 10.99% to 22.99% will apply based on creditworthiness.
+- Enjoy an introductory 0% APR on purchases and balance transfers for 20 billing cycles.
+After that, the standard variable APR of 11.74% to 23.74% applies.

 - Balance transfer fee is $5 or 3% of the amount transferred, whichever is higher.